jundalisay/spblist/content/en/material/fallacies/scam.md

 Like a prisoner who dreams that he is free, my laziness starts to suspect that my reality is merely a dream.
 It wants to go on dreaming rather than waking up.
 I fear being shaken out of my dream because I am afraid to realize the prison that I am in
 {{< /q >}}

-### The Sophistries in the Sciences

-The Indians, through the Vedas, were the first ones to lay the truth of the illusion of reality.
-This then led them to have a culture of renouncing the world.

-This is why all systems of knowledge created by humans have some sophistries in it:
+This is why all systems of knowledge created by humans have some fallacies in it:

 Science | Fallacy | Problems Caused
 --- | --- | ---